To further optimize the performance of your site, you can and should use a Content Delivery Network.

 First of all, it must support HTTPS and HTTP/2 with all the features, including server push.

 Second, ask the CDN about their global reach and find out where their servers are.
-Some CDN's only have servers in the United States or in North America, while others have servers all over the world.
-And it's important to match your CDN choice with the audience you have.
+Some CDN’s only have servers in the United States or North America, while others have servers all over the world.
+And it’s important to match your CDN choice with the audience you have.

 If your audience is primarily in North America, then you can go with a CDN with servers only here.
 If your audience is worldwide, then you have to make sure you have proper coverage.
 Also, ask about security features.
-Most CDN's will provide a firewall and some DDoS protection, but it's a good idea to check what you are getting before you buy it because the better protection you can get, the better your site is protected and the better your visitors are protected.
+Most CDN’s will provide a firewall and some DDoS protection, but it’s a good idea to check what you are getting before you buy it because the better protection you can get, the better your site is protected and the better your visitors are protected.
 Of course, the cost is a factor.
-The good news is, most CDN's provide fairly cheap solutions now, you can get it from all the way down to 10 to 20 dollars a month, but this all depends on the type of traffic you have, the type of security features you need, and how big your site is.
+The good news is, most CDN’s provide fairly cheap solutions now, you can get it from down to 10 to 20 dollars a month, but this all depends on the type of traffic you have, the type of security features you need, and how big your site is.

 So, check the cost of a few different options and find one that fits within your budget.
 Finally, take the CDN for a spin to see how easy it is to use.
-Different CDN's target different markets, so some are more enterprise-focused and quite complex, but give you a lot of detail control, while others are more consumer-focused and very simple, but give you very little control.
-So, here it's important to pick a CDN that fits with your specific usage scenario for each individual site you're working with.
-Now, here's a caveat.
-Most hosting companies will claim to have CDN's, but they're really just a bunch of large servers that they're distributing your content over.
+Different CDN’s target different markets, so some are more enterprise-focused and quite complex, but give you a lot of detail control, while others are more consumer-focused and very simple, but give you very little control.
+So, here it’s important to pick a CDN that fits with your specific usage scenario for each site you’re working with.
+Now, here’s a caveat.
+Most hosting companies will claim to have CDN’s, but they’re just a bunch of large servers that they’re distributing your content over.

 To get the full benefit out of CDN, you need to use a third-party CDN that only provides CDN services and nothing else.
 It will greatly impact your performance and it will probably also save you a lot of money in hosting costs.
 To that end, most hosting companies have CDN providers they collaborate with for one-click installs or few-click installs.
-If this is an option, check out how much money you'll save by using that bundled option because usually, they come with a deal, and also check out if there are any limitations or any weird funkiness going on in the setup to make sure you're getting the service you want and need.
+If this is an option, check out how much money you’ll save by using that bundled option because usually, they come with a deal, and also check out if any limitations or any weird funkiness are going on in the setup to make sure you’re getting the service you want and need.

-Finally, and this is really important, use a for-pay provider.
-There are free options for CDN's out there, but they are all suboptimal.
-In particular, most free options do not give you HTTPS support, which means you won't have HTTP/2.
-To get the full benefit out of a CDN, you need to pay for it and you should pay for it, so make sure CDN's are part of your overall budget for the site.
+Finally, and this is important, use a for-pay provider.
+There are free options for CDN’s out there, but they are all suboptimal.
+In particular, most free options do not give you HTTPS support, which means you won’t have HTTP/2.
+To get the full benefit out of a CDN, you need to pay for it and you should pay for it, so make sure CDN’s are part of your overall budget for the site.